deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15316/index.md

 > </details>

-> Table 2 presents a comparison of Ichigo's performance on two speech question answering benchmarks against three other speech language models and a cascaded system.
+> Table 2 compares the performance of Ichigo against three other speech language models and a cascaded system on two speech question-answering (SQA) benchmarks from AudioBench.

 {{< table-caption >}}